Resources

 Manufacturing 4.0 is a term that describes the proliferation of digital technologies across the manufacturing industry.
 Some manufacturing 4.0 applications include sensor-enabled hardware that can send status updates over the air to centralized digital platforms that can analyze the data.
 In another example, manufacturers can deploy new software and services to hardware in the field.

-Marketplace Platform
+Marketplace monetization

 A marketplace platform is the underlying technology that can be used to launch, support, and scale an application marketplace.
 Marketplace platforms can offer a wide range of features and functionality, but to be most effective, they should provide tools that enable users to both monetize and manage their cloud marketplaces.
 Monetization features include capabilities to drive revenue, such as billing, distribution, reseller management, and other functionality, while management features encompass customer support, analytics, identity and access management, and enterprise search tools to find information across the platform.